 - Private Lots

-- St. Timothy's Episcopal Church (opened July 2018) - hosts up to 4 passenger vehicles
+- St. Timothy's Episcopal Church (temporarily closed) - hosts up to 4 passenger vehicles

-- Lord's Grace Christian Church (opened July 2018) - hosts up to 4 passenger vehicles
+- Lord's Grace Christian Church (open) - hosts up to 4 passenger vehicles

-- Pioneer Way and Evelyn Avenue - former VTA transit lot (opening late 2019) - hosts up to 30 oversized vehicles and up to 21 passenger vehicles spaces that are flexibly used to meet needs of living or commute (plus another 15 adjacent commuter passenger vehicle spots on the same lot)
+- Pioneer Way and Evelyn Avenue - former VTA transit lot (open) - hosts up to 30 oversized vehicles and up to 21 passenger vehicles spaces that are flexibly used to meet needs of living or commute (plus another 15 adjacent commuter passenger vehicle spots on the same lot)

-- Shoreline Amphitheatre Parking Lot B (opening late 2019 through March 2020) - hosts up to 29 oversized vehicles including two ADA spots and 4 passenger vehicles
+- Shoreline Amphitheatre Parking Lot B (open) - hosts up to 29 oversized vehicles including two ADA spots and 4 passenger vehicles

 How Can I Host Safe Parking?